bravecollective/core/INSTALL.md

-    export CORE_HOME=/home/core/brave/core # location of Core sources export CONF_LOCATION=$CORE_HOME/conf/production.ini # location of your config export KEY_UPDATE_HOURS=6 # how often you want to update character data from EVE API
+    export CORE_HOME=/home/core/brave/core # location of Core sources export CONF_LOCATION=$CORE_HOME/conf/production.ini # location of your config export CORE_UPDATE_HOURS=6 # how often you want to update character and key data from EVE API

 ## Make sure service files are executable
 They should already be executable when cloned from github, but this doesn't hurt